BEXIS2/Documents/Manuals/BAM/Manual.md

 ### 1 XML-Schema

 The schema is defined in the file *PartyTypes.xml* which is located in the workspace under *…\Workspace\Modules\BAM*.
-Here you can define the *party types* and their *custom attribues* together with *realtionship types*.
+Here you can define the *party types* and their *custom attributes* together with *relationship types*.

 **[ ]** optional attributes